-In Fall 2011, we started a campus-wide compost system that gives student's the opportunity to compost in campus housing.
+We started a campuswide compost system in fall 2011 that gives students the opportunity to compost in campus housing.

 The RCT selects 15-20 compost captains to facilitate compost programs in their halls or houses.
 Captains will place compost bins in a designated area where residents can deposit their waste.
 Every Sunday, captains will put their bins outside their building to be picked up by the RCT compost truck.
 One of the captains will join the RCT on a quick run to bring compost bins from all across campus to the Johnson House Garden, where they will be emptied and cleaned.

 This system is entirely student run, so we need your help!
 All programs require a captain and enthusiastic composters.
-If you're interested in being a compost captain, please contact us.
+If you’re interested in being a compost captain, please send email to email@example.com .

 Cooked and raw food scraps: